navpreetsharma2020/Coursera_Capstone/README.md

-# Coursera_Applied Data Science Capstone project
+# Applied Data Science Capstone project
 This repository is for the IBM Applied Data Science Capstone project